The HCS Program

 They can provide direct nursing care and also help coordinate doctor’s appointments if desired.

-• Day Habilitation: The individual can attend a Day Program 5 days a week, 6 hours a day.
+• Individualized Skills & Socialization: The individual can attend a Day Program 5 days a week, 6 hours a day.

 The Day Program not only offers supervision and recreation, but individualized training programs